Daniel-Liu-c0deb0t/Daniel-Liu-c0deb0t/README.md

 - I like fast code.
 Anything from micro-optimizations to elegant new algorithms is fair game for me.
 - I mainly code Rust, Java, and Python, in a minimalist Vim setup.
 Who needs an IDE?
 - I'm always looking for interesting new projects to get into.
 Reach out to me at `danielliu (at) liudaniel.com` or on Twitter!
 I'm always down to chat.

+If you are extraordinarily bold and curious, check out this cool [project](https://www.youtube.com/watch?v=dQw4w9WgXcQ) that has been piquing my interest recently.